 People become embarrassed or angry.
 Such a conception seems to them primitive and crude and even irreverent.”

 Hello, my name is Dan DeWitt.
-I'm a writing, thinking, coffee drinking, husband, father, professor, creative combatant blessed with the tremendous privilege of serving on faculty as the founding director of the Center for Biblical Apologetics & Public Christianity at Cedarville University.
+I'm a sketching, writing, thinking, coffee drinking, Christian, husband, father, professor.
+I lead the Center for Biblical Apologetics & Public Christianity at Cedarville University.